-Pool pump reviews around the web, and other articles that talk about the top 10 best swimming pool pumps do little to educate you.
-I’m offering information and an opinion based on 30 years of service work, my goal is to inform you, and offer insight.
-In this post I am reviewing above-ground, and in-ground pool pumps, looking at the cost of each, and weighing the pros and cons of the different types.
+Pool pump reviews around the web and other articles that talk about the best swimming pool pumps do little to educate you.
+I’m offering information and an opinion based on 30 years of service work, and my goal is to inform you and provide insight.
+In this post, I am reviewing above-ground, and in-ground pool pumps, looking at the cost of each and weighing the pros and cons of the different types.

-I compare single speed, two speed, and variable speed pool pump and motor units.
-When I use the word “pump” in this article, I’m referring to the whole unit, pump and motor (see next image below).
+I compare single-speed, two-speed, and variable-speed swimming pool pump and motors.
+When I use the word “pump” in this article, I’m referring to the whole unit, pump, and motor (see next image below).

-New pool owners must be overwhelmed at the many different options and technologies available to choose from.
-There are a lot of different brands and models, each have a different horse power (HP), voltage(V), flow rate, and speed /RPM.
+New pool owners must be overwhelmed by the many different options and technologies that are available.
+There are a lot of different brands and models; each has a different horsepower (HP), voltage(V), flow rate, and speed /RPM.
 I will discuss what you need, and narrow it down to a few brands, a few models, and while comparing apples to apples.

 Above ground pool pumps mainly run on 115V service.
-For .75 HP to 1.0 HP pumps, you will need a 15 amp service.
-For 1.5 HP pumps you will require a 20 amp service.
-Unlike inground pumps, most above ground units come with a plug attached.
-The plug does however come in two types, standard (regular home type), and twist lock (TL).
+For .75 HP to 1.0 HP pumps, you will need a 15 amp service breaker.
+For 1.5 HP pumps, you will require a 20 amp service.
+Unlike in-ground pumps, most above ground units come with a plug attached.
+The power cord does however come in two different types, fitting different outlets.
+Standard (regular home type), and twist lock (TL).
 Be sure to get the right plug type when ordering a replacement pump, or motor.

-While most single speed inground pumps will run on either a 220 or 110 volt service, most 2 speed, and variable speed pumps require 220 volt (exceptions listed below).
-When replacing your inground pump, make sure the “jumper” on the new pump is set to the same voltage as the old pump.
-Most companies ship new pumps set to the default 220V.
+While most single speed inground pumps will run on either a 220 or 110-volt service, most two speed, and variable speed pumps require 220 volts (exceptions listed below).
+If you buy a dual power unit, make sure you set the jumper to the corresponding voltage type.
+If replacing your pump with the same model, copy the setting from the old pump.
+Most companies ship new in-ground pool-pumps set to the default 220V.

 Inground amp/breaker requirements: .75 HP = 15 amp, 1 HP = 20 amp, and 1.5 and 2 HP motors require 30 amp service.